metal3-io/metal3-io.github.io/try-it.md

 > warning "Warning"
 > control-plane and cluster are very tied together.
 This means that you are not able to deprovision the control-plane of a cluster and then provision a new one within the same cluster.
 Therefore, in case you want to deprovision the control-plane you need to **deprovision the cluster** as well and provision both again.

-Below, it is shown how the deprovision can be executed in a more manual way by just deleting the proper Custom Resources (CR)
+Below, it is shown how the deprovisioning can be executed in a more manual way by just deleting the proper Custom Resources (CR)

 ```sh